-1. The Expert Group invites all UNECE member States to provide the secretariat with the up-todate information about inland transport security regulations and initiatives in order to complete the inventory of national legislation, regulations, standards and best practices.
+1. The Expert Group invites all UNECE member States and other interested parties to provide the secretariat with the up-to-date information about inland transport security regulations and initiatives in order to complete and maintain the inventories of national legislation and regulations, international regulatory initiatives and private sector standards and best practices.

 2. The Expert Group recommends that all UNECE Inland Transport Committee subsidiary bodies review international legal instruments under their respective areas of responsibility.
+As the first necessary step, each subsidiary body will place "transport security" on the agenda of its first session after 20 February 2008.

-The reviews - by each subsidiary body - will necessarily include the following elements and be undertaken in order to:
+3. The reviews - by each subsidiary body - will necessarily include the following elements and be undertaken in order to: